Andrew O'Keefe: Honours

-In January 2017, he was appointed a Member of the Order of Australia (AM) for his television and charity work.
+In January 2017, O'Keefe was appointed a Member of the Order of Australia (AM) for his television and charity work.
+His appointment was terminated by the Governor-General in June 2025.

 Personal life

 O'Keefe is one of five children.
-His father was Barry O'Keefe, a judge of the Supreme Court of New South Wales.
+His father is Barry O'Keefe, a judge of the Supreme Court of New South Wales.
 He is a nephew of the Australian rock and roll singer Johnny O'Keefe.

+In 2018 and 2019, Andrew performed some of his uncle's songs in a concert show entitled Andrew O'Keefe Shouts Johnny O'Keefe.

 He attended Saint Ignatius' College, Riverview, and then studied arts and law at the University of Sydney.

 O'Keefe was married and has three children.
 In 2017, the couple separated; in 2019, they divorced.